 Once common along California’s rivers, habitat loss has made the riparian brush rabbit much more vulnerable to survival challenges like predators and major flood events.
 The great flood of 1997 had such a catastrophic impact on the population that biologists feared the species had gone extinct, but a few animals were found hanging on in remnant habitat near the San Joaquin River.
 The near-disaster gave biologists a clear picture of the way forward: Help the remaining rabbits establish new populations in restored habitat to increase species resiliency to flooding events.

-Today, River Partners is leading the way for the recovery of California’s most endangered mammal.
+Today, River Partners and partners like the U.S. Fish and Wildlife Service (USFWS) and California Department of Fish and Wildlife are leading the way for the recovery of California’s most endangered mammal.
 At Dos Rios, a 2,100-acre restoration site at the confluence of the Tuolumne and San Joaquin Rivers, we’ve created vegetated levees and “bunny mounds” that provide refuge for the animals during flood events.
 The reappearance of rabbits on the site demonstrates that the new habitat is high-quality and capable of supporting a large number of animals.

 “This is a result of the effort of so many in a private-public collaboration to protect this species,” says Erin Hagen, Director of Science at River Partners.
 “Years of work were invested to acquire and restore this land, and it’s amazing to be able to document the intended outcome: riparian brush rabbits established at Dos Rios Ranch.”